WHAT IS A KERATOCONUS?

 The front of the eye, known as the cornea, is the most important focusing component of the eye.
-Typically spherical in shape, it allows the person to see a clear, sharp image of the world.
+Typically, it’s the shape of a basketball, allowing you to see clearly.

-Keratoconus is a progressive disease that causes a gradual change of the corneal shape from a sphere to a cone.
-With this “coning” of the eye, the person’s vision gets worse.
-At the early stages, it presents as a worsening astigmatism or increased distortion in vision that can initially be corrected with hard contact lenses.
-If left untreated, as the disease progresses, it can cause permanent vision loss requiring corneal transplantation.
+Keratoconus causes a gradual change of the corneal shape from a sphere to a cone.
+With this ‘coning’ of the eye, the person’s vision gets worse.
+In the early stages, it presents as worsening astigmatism or increased distortion in vision.
+It can initially be corrected with hard contact lenses.
+If left untreated, it can cause permanent vision loss requiring corneal transplantation.

 WHAT ARE THE TREATMENTS FOR KERATOCONUS?

-At the Herzig Eye Institute, we provide full care and follow up for all stages of Keratoconus whether it is mild or severe, early or late.
-The Herzig Eye Institute uses advanced technology to map the cornea and monitor the progression of Keratoconus.
-If you require treatment, we can provide full care that is tailored to the stage of your disease and your needs.
+At Herzig Eye Institute, we provide full care and follow up for all stages of keratoconus, mild or severe.
+We use our advanced technology to map the cornea and monitor the progression of the disease.
+If you require treatment, we can provide full care tailored to the stage of your disease and needs.